b13cs019/StudyPurpose/README.md

 # StudyPurpose
-This repo for lesrning purpose
+This repo for lesrning purpose fro sanjiv only